LiskArchive/app-registry/README.md

 Example: *mainnet/Lisk/images/application/lisk.svg*

 ## Contributing
 To contribute to the application registry with the metadata for your blockchain application, please [fork this repository and submit a *Pull Request*](./docs/creating-pull-request-from-a-fork.md) with the necessary changes.
-Before submitting a PR, please read the [Repository Structure](#repository-structure) section.
+Before submitting a PR, please read through the [Repository Structure](#repository-structure) section.

 This app registry was inspired by [Cosmos Chain Registry](https://github.com/cosmos/chain-registry).